mirskytech/ansible-role-manager/README.rst

 see `arm help` for all availble commands.

-Installation of ARM (Ansible Role Manager)
+Installation of Ansible Role Manager (ARM)
 ================================================

 Standard installation::